Strengthening relationships and cooperative and collaborative impact

-Communities and our Earth are facing many challenges and crises including the climate emergency, increasing concentration of wealth at the same time as increasing homelessness, housing affordability, poverty, food insecurity and community tensions.
+Communities and our Earth are facing unprecedented crises and challenges including Covid19, the climate emergency, biodiversity loss, increasing concentration of wealth, community divisions, decreasing trust in our institutions, increasing homelessness, housing affordability issues, poverty, food insecurity and inadequate democratic processes.

-InCollaboration recognises the interrelatedness of issues and opportunities.
-We connect ideas and issues for holistic and integrated responses, co-creating strategy as we do this.
+We recognise the interrelatedness of issues and opportunities.
+We spark and facilitate discussions to take into account the complexity of issues.
+We connect ideas and issues for holistic and integrated responses, co-creating and adapting strategy as we do this.

 Facilitating connections for resilient and inclusive communities